 Below is an example of port forwarding configuration in the Keenetic router.

 Suppose you want to provide access to your home computer from the Internet using the Windows Remote Desktop (RDP) application (server).

-In the Keenetic settings, you will need to open a specific TCP/UDP port that is used for incoming connections.
+In Keenetic's settings, you will need to open a specific TCP/UDP port used for incoming connections.
 In this example, RDP uses TCP port number 3389 by default.

 1. Port forwarding